Moroccans elect new leaders in shadow of virus

 Despite a dip in popularity in recent years, the governing Islamist party is eyeing a third term at the helm of the government if it again wins the most parliament seats.
 But a recent election reform could limits its powers, and the role of lawmakers is limited by the powers of King Mohamed VI, who oversees strategic decision-making.

+“I hope that the people we voted for do not disappoint us,” said voter Adel Khanoussi, casting his ballot in the capital Rabat.
+“There are so many projects that should be implemented.
+The people’s expectations are high.”

 The outcome of Wednesday’s voting is difficult to predict since opinion polls on elections are banned.
-The race will likely be close and no matter which party wins the most seats, it will likely need to cobble together a coalition with other parties to form the government.
+The race will likely be close and no matter which party comes first, it will likely need to cobble together a coalition with other parties to form the government.

-Many voters hope the election produces solutions to local problems, from jobs to virus restrictions.

-Voters are choosing among candidates from 31 political parties and coalitions that are competing for the 395 seats in the lower house of parliament.
-They will also be selecting representatives for 678 seats in regional councils.

-Candidates weren’t allowed to distribute leaflets and had to limit campaign gatherings to a maximum of 25 people.
+At a school turned polling station in Temara, near the capital, dozens of people stopped in to vote before going to work.
+Two security officers were stationed outside, and a poll worker took voters’ temperatures before letting them in.

+Once inside, voters are asked to provide their identity cards and hand over their phones before entering the booth.
+They’re required to use hand sanitizer, wear a mask and keep 1-meter (3-foot) distances.

 Morocco has registered more than 13,000 COVID-19-related deaths since the start of the pandemic, according to figures from the Moroccan Health Ministry.

+There are 31 parties and coalitions competing for the 395 seats in the lower house of parliament.
+Voters will also be selecting representatives for 678 seats in regional councils.

 The moderate Islamist Justice and Development Party (PJD), at the helm of the government since 2011, is seeking a third term.
 With Prime Minister Saad-Eddine El Othmani, the party has campaigned on raising the competitiveness of Morocco’s economy.

-As voting day approached, competition intensified between the major four parties, which also include the center-left Party of Authenticity and Modernity, or PAM, and the liberal National Rally of Independents.
+Other major contenders are the center-left Party of Authenticity and Modernity, or PAM, and the liberal National Rally of Independents.

-The elections Wednesday will be monitored by 4,600 local observers and 100 more from abroad.
+The elections are being monitored by 4,600 local observers and 100 more from abroad.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.